rand3289/OutNet/readme.md

 ## Proposed service

 OutNet is implemented by a service with the same name that runs on your machine.
 It gathers and provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the OutNet.
 In addition, OutNet lists the types of remote services and local services you run such as your web sites, game servers and P2P services.

-In part OutNet is based on existing standards.
-For example, list of services can be based on modified service URL format of SLP "Service Location Protocol" (section 4.1 of rfc2608), Bonjour, MDNS, DNS-SD or SSDP.
-OutNet is different from SLP since one does not want to automatically expose ALL available local services on the internet.
-For that reason OutNet does not discover local services.
-Local services can register with OutNet (using multicast???) or be added via configuration files.
-Any service can register itself with OutNet by signing it's URL with the same private key OutNet is using and sending the signed URL to the local instance of OutNet.
-OutNet URLs have to contain routable (public/external) IP addresses instead of host names.
-Example: "service:msg:http://8.8.8.8:4321/messenger?pub_key_hash="  If OutNet determines yourservice is behind a NAT router and IP is a non-routable IP, it will replace your non-routable IP with it's own external routable IP when listing your service.
-In addition, OutNet will open a port in the router via UPnP protocol that will allow you to accept connections.

 When OutNet starts, it tries to contact some of the known remote OutNet severs.
 It collects their information such as public keys and list of services they advertise.
 Local services can query OutNet to find a list of peers.
 Querying OutNet will return a response described below in pseudocode: